There are 3 key indicators or markers that your organisation is ready for a more agile approach to performance review.

 How digitally ready are you?

 Another strong marker concerns the digital readiness of your organisation – and of your employees.
-Clearly, better quality conversations around achieving goals and objectives don’t happen just because of supporting software.
+Clearly, better quality conversations around achieving goals and objectives don’t happen just because of supporting performance management and appraisal software.
 But if you’re wanting to help managers and team members to keep track of their check-ins and the actions needed, then support them with an appraisal system or app that is simple to use, quick to update, easy to access and fits in with the processes and flows that reflect how your employees want to run check-ins – and not as dictated by a software supplier!
 Without such a system, timelines and deadlines come and go too easily without reminders, and check-ins just don’t happen.
 Think about where your employees are.

 But that doesn’t mean that if they’re not technically savvy or don’t have work access to technology that performance appraisal and goal setting in this way won’t work.
 One customer of ours, uses tablet devices with its factory workforce.
 At a check-in meeting the manager and team member, work together to update the progress on goals directly into the tablet.